Namibia Wildlife Sanctuary

 - Game counts and biodiversity studies of all focus species including large carnivores.

-- Additionally volunteers will assist in internal fence removal to assist in environmental rehabilitation and with maintenance and building projects.
+- Assisting in internal fence removal to aid environmental rehabilitation

 Click for more details of our Carnivore Conservation Programme, and see the Rates and Dates tab for combination pricing details.